-What to Watch: To kick off the year, we have Peter Herford’s evocative essay about streaming now and viewing experiences of the past.
+What to Watch: We kicked off the year with Peter Herford’s evocative essay about streaming now and viewing experiences of the past.

 Navigating Alzheimer’s: Nancy Slote‘s warmly moving and inspiring essay about the lessons learned during the ten years she accompanied her husband on his dementia journey.